MicahElliott/QWERkey/README.md

 word processors, and other applications rely on navigational keys a lot.
 So they need to be integrated somehow into the home row.
 This is what QWERkey accomplishes.

+You need a non-chicklet keyboard in order to press two keys at once.
+This is critical for things like `C-S-RET`.

+Keyboards have certain traditions that will be hard to break.
+Some of them are even good ones, so why break them?  `CTL` really needs to be left of the left pinky.
+Emacs and Vim rely on it for nearly everything.
+Shifts need to be where you expect them The most common keys need to remain.
+This enables you to type on other keyboards.
+Sometimes you need to treat a laptop as something that sits on your lap!

+Some keys need symmetry.
+You really benefit from having a `CTL` on both sides.

 I'd prefer mnemonics for all symbols — imagine `Q-b → !` (_bang_),
 and `Q-e → =` (_equals_).
 But we're just too dang used to `!@#$%^&*`